Mytho/jquery-plugins/README.md

 Example usage:

     $(".my-element").tooltip({
 			elClass   : "tooltip",    // Class of the DOM-element delay     : 100,          // Delay in showing the tooltip fade      : 100,          // Fade time in microseconds
-		margin   : 3,         // Space surrounding target element
-		position : "top",     // Position in relation to target element (top, right, bottom or left) size     : "normal"   // Size of the tooltip (normal or large) });
+			hideEvent : "mouseleave", // Events that hide the tooltip margin    : 3,            // Space surrounding target element position  : "top",        // Position in relation to target element (top, right, bottom or left) showEvent : "mouseenter", // Events that show the tooltip size      : "normal"      // Size of the tooltip (normal or large) });